James Nnaji: Early life and youth career

-Nnaji grew up in Makurdi, Nigeria where he started playing basketball.
-He is from the middle belt (central) region of Nigeria.
+Nnaji grew up in Makurdi, Middle Belt of Nigeria, where he started playing basketball.
+He is from the Eastern region of Nigeria.
 In 2018, Nnaji moved to Ratgeber Basketball Academy in Hungary.

+College career

+On December 24, 2025, Nnaji enrolled to play in the Big 12 Conference for the Baylor Bears.
+He appeared in 18 games for Baylor, logging averages of 1.4 points, 2.4 rebounds, and 0.2 assists.

+On July 2, 2026, Nnaji transferred to play for the George Mason Patriots.

 Professional career

+Rátgéber Akadémia

 Nnaji started his career with Rátgéber Akadémia, a team in the Hungarian league.

 FC Barcelona (2020–2025)

 He moved from Hungary to Barcelona in 2020, joining FC Barcelona B in 2020.
 From there, he would move up to the A team of FC Barcelona in 2021, making thirteen appearances in the 2021–22 season.

 On 4 August 2024, Nnaji was loaned to Girona of the Spanish Liga ACB.
 Nnaji's spell at Girona ended in March 2025 after a mutual agreement between the club and the player.
-On March 28, FC Barcelona announced Nnaji would spend the remainder of the season on loan at Merkezefendi Belediyesi Denizli of the Basketbol Süper Ligi.
+On 28 March, FC Barcelona announced Nnaji would spend the remainder of the season on loan at Merkezefendi Belediyesi Denizli of the Basketbol Süper Ligi.

-On July 18, 2025, Nnaji confirmed during an NBA Summer League interview that he and Barcelona would be mutually opting out of the two remaining years of their contract.
-Barcelona officially announced it was parting ways with Nnaji on August 1.
+On 18 July 2025, Nnaji confirmed during an NBA Summer League interview that he and Barcelona would be mutually opting out of the two remaining years of their contract.
+Barcelona officially announced it was parting ways with Nnaji on 1 August.

 NBA rights

 Nnaji declared for the 2023 NBA draft, where he was ranked as the 24th-best prospect in the ESPN Top 100.
-On June 22, 2023, Nnaji was selected 31st overall in the 2023 NBA draft by the Detroit Pistons, which then traded him to the Charlotte Hornets.
+On 22 June 2023, Nnaji was selected 31st overall in the 2023 NBA draft by the Detroit Pistons, who then traded him to the Charlotte Hornets.
 In 2024, his rights were traded to the New York Knicks along with Karl-Anthony Towns as a part of a 3-team trade.